 Commission staff will continue to serve on advisory committees for the Waukesha County multijurisdictional comprehensive plan and provide data and technical assistance as requested by the County.

-Data and technical assistance will also be provided on request to local units of government that are not participating in a multi-jurisdictional county-local planning effort.
+Data and technical assistance will be provided on request to local units of government in any of the seven counties that are not participating in a multi-jurisdictional county-local planning effort.

 The multi-jurisdictional comprehensive plan reports for Kenosha, Ozaukee, Racine, Walworth, and Washington Counties will be documented in Commission community assistance planning reports.
-As part the multi-jurisdictional planning process in Kenosha, Racine, Walworth, and Washington Counties, the Commission has offered to produce individual comprehensive plan reports for participating local governments upon request.
+As part of the multi-jurisdictional planning process in Kenosha, Racine, Walworth, and Washington Counties, the Commission has offered to produce individual comprehensive plan reports for participating local governments upon request.
 Requested local comprehensive plans will also be documented in Commission community assistance planning reports.
 Ozaukee County staff will produce local plan reports for cities, towns, and villages participating in the Ozaukee County multi-jurisdictional planning effort.
 Waukesha County staff will produce all reports documenting County and local comprehensive plans resulting from its multi-jurisdictional planning effort.

-SEWRPC SEWRPC

-(tax levy) (Service Agreements) Total
+Funding Source SEWRPC SEWRPC (tax levy) Total (Service Agreements) 8% 92% 100% \$45,000 \$541,190 \$586,190

-33% 66% 100%

-\$45,000 \$186,000 \$231,000